 This verse isn’t saying that all marks on the body are sinful.
 But it does call out the act of emblazoning pagan symbols on the body as part of a ritual honoring “the dead.”
 Which was a cultural norm in Egypt at the time.

 But does this Bible verse specifically forbid any kind of tattoo or body art or call it an act of sin?

 No. But it’s important to know how similar things were addressed in the Bible, and what meanings or associations they might have carried at the time.

 This tells us that the meaning behind what we do matters.

 Common concerns associated with tattoos (as well as piercings and other forms of body art)

-One common perspective on body art throughout all of Christianity is that God-followers should be thoughtful and cautious when making decisions regarding our bodies.
+A common perspective on body art throughout all of Christianity is that God-followers should be thoughtful and cautious when making decisions about our bodies.
 This is usually why the following are expressed as concerns:

 Permanent alteration of the body